25-day walk to D.C. brings racism, arrests and a sense of urgency for March on Washington activists

 In Pennsylvania, a marcher was shot by a homeowner in Bedford County who fired several rounds at the group as they sat while pulled over along a two-lane road.

 The incident was caught on video and live-streamed by group members.
-As the first gunshot cuts through the dark night, the crowd pauses, confused by the noise.
+As the first gunshot cut through the dark night, the crowd paused, confused by the noise.
 Someone asked if it could be fireworks.

 “We were talking about Kenosha, talking about this big hill we were about to climb and then this guy comes from half a block away shooting at us — pow, pow, pow,” Lowe said.
 “It took us a minute to even realize we were in a gunfight.”

 In the videos, a man with a long gun can be seen advancing toward the group, sending people running, shouting, ducking behind cars.
-Between explosions, a protester can be heard shouting, “We’re leaving!
+Between shots, a protester can be heard shouting, “We’re leaving!
 You don’t have to be violent!”

-In the chaos, a police report notes that one member of the group was shot.
+In the chaos, a police report notes, one member of the group was shot.

 “Mom, should I call the police?”
 Neal’s 11-year-old daughter asked as she told the girl to duck down.